Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Anchored Multiview Varieties

-In \Cref{prop:first_eq} we get a set of equations for the anchored multiview varieties.
-In the generic case, some of those equations are superfluous: Using the fundamental matrices of $C_i$ and $C_j$, denoted as $F^{ij}$, we give a smaller set of necessary and sufficient polynomial constraints that describe the correspondences of points or lines in the anchored multiview varieties.
+Using the fundamental matrices of $C_i$ and $C_j$, denoted as $F^{ij}$, we introduce a set of polynomial constraints that must be fulfilled by the correspondences of points or lines in the anchored multiview varieties.
+These constraints imply that some of the equations obtained from~\Cref{prop: first-eq} are redundant in the generic case.